 Wyanokie High Point, Norvin State Park (Wanaque, NJ)

 Do us a favor and look closely.
 Very closely!
 In the distance of the horizon, on a clear day, you can see the Big Apple — trust us, it’s there.
-This overlook is quite different than the other locations on this list, but should not be ignored.
+This overlook is quite different than the other locations on this list, but it should not be ignored.

 On a clear day, a pleasant hike in the Norvin Green State Forest can provide views you never knew existed.
-This image showcases how massive New York City really is and how unique New Jersey can be.
+This image showcases how massive New York City is and how unique New Jersey can be.
 Not many cities can be viewed from a hiking trail miles and miles away.
 See this hike and more on our hiking map.

 Weehawken Recreation Pier (Weehawken, NJ)

 Our second mention of Weehawken, NJ will not disappoint.
 This location is special because it allows you to capture the detail of the city at a close proximity.
 The Recreation Pier goes out into the Hudson River, providing a view right on the water!

 You can get close to the whizzing boats and get the BEST view of The Vessel at Hudson Yards!
 From here, you can look directly into the landmark and see the people climbing up the honeycomb-like steps.